Beacon: A navigation app for older adults who may or may not be experiencing memory problems related to early-stage dementia or MCI.

 Location: Updates your caregiver/ loved one of your location and destination, so they know where you are

-Help Me: Connects you with vetted people near you available for help
+Help Me: Connects you with vetted volunteers available near your for help

-My Routine: A calendar cum planner that allows you to plan your day so the app can keep track of your daily activities and appointments
+My Routine: A calendar + planner that allows you to plan your day so the app can keep track of your daily activities and appointments and alert your caregiver/loved one of the same

 Events: Informs you of interesting events around you